str1ngth3ory/Decision-Trees-and-Multiclass-Classification/README.md

 #### Note: You do not need to implement anything in this notebook.
 This part is not graded, so you can skip this part if you wish to.
 This notebook is just for your understanding purpose.
 It will help you visualize Decision trees on the dataset provided to you.
 The notebook Visualize_tree.iypnb can be use to visualize tree on the datasets.
 Things you can Observe:
-1. How the values are splitted?
+1. How the values are split?
 2. What is the gini value at leaf nodes?
 3. What does internal nodes represents in this DT?
 4. Why all leaf nodes are not at same depth?